mnauf/api-development-climedo/README.md

-`npm install` to intall dependecies
+`npm install` to install dependecies
 `node app.js` to run the app

 # Postman